Lead is Dead! (Except for Starting Batteries)

 WHY?

-2-They can over absorb the batteries resulting in over-charge damage
+2-They can over absorb the batteries resulting in over-charge which eats into cycle-life

 4-Stock alternators do not FLOAT, they only do bulk and absorption.